 Highly intelligent people are usually also highly rational.
 Here, we refer purely to intellectual and logical intelligence, rather than emotional intelligence.
 Highly intelligent people may be intellectually gifted and logical, though not necessarily emotionally gifted.
 Within the MBTI system, they might be the ‘NT’ types.
 The MBTI NTs include four types— INTJ, INTP, ENTJ, and ENTP.
 But one can also be an ‘F’ type (E.g. INFJ, ENFJ) but edging towards “T” on the spectrum.
 They are more likely to be an ‘N’ type though.
 Combining both males and females, Rationals is amongst the rarest type.
 NT types, sometimes known as the ‘Rationals’, have a temperament geared towards pragmatism, problem-solving, and finding one’s way in a complex system.
 They thrive on analyzing systems and improving things.

-As someone with a highly rational personality, whilst you are most interested in finding solutions for real-life problems, you also enjoy pondering deep philosophical ideas and abstract concepts.
-From a young age, you have an insatiable curiosity about life; You thrive on learning.
+For highly intelligent people, whilst they are most interested in finding solutions for real-life problems, they also enjoy pondering deep philosophical ideas and abstract concepts.
+From a young age, they have an insatiable curiosity about life; They thrive on learning.

-As a highly rational person, you are a natural and pragmatic problem-solver.
-Even when situations look like a dead-end to others, you are able to come up with a creative solution by synthesizing your wide knowledge base with extensive common sense.
+Highly intelligent people are natural and pragmatic problem-solvers.
+Even when situations look like a dead-end to others, they are able to come up with a creative solution by synthesizing their wide knowledge base with extensive common sense.

-You have disdain for bureaucracy and rules without reasons.
-Integrity is important to you, and you rarely bend your principles and standards.
+Most highly intelligent people have a disdain for bureaucracy and rules without reason.
+Integrity is important to them, and they rarely bend their principles and standards.

-You also do not blindly follow any doctrine; when something does not make sense, you can’t help but see it.
-Therefore you are skeptical about the most commonly held beliefs and conspiracies and will always try to find your own answers.
+They also do not blindly follow any doctrine; when something does not make sense, they can’t help but see it.
+Therefore they are sceptical about the most commonly held beliefs and conspiracies and will always try to find their own answers.